cai-hust/FIT3138/lectures/lecture-04.md

 - Available-to-Promise (ATP) check
   - SAP ERP system checks company's inventory records and production planning records to see whether:
     - Requested material is available
-    - Requested marterial can be delivered on the date the customer desires
+    - Requested material can be delivered on the date the customer desires
-  - Incluides expected shipping time
+  - Includes expected shipping time
 - System can recommend an increase in planning production if a shortfall is expected.